-Loan-loss allowances covered 37% of impaired loans at end-1H24.
-The impaired-loans coverage is significantly below that of large peers mainly because 80% of Helaba's impaired loans are backed by CRE collateral.
-Loan-loss allowances include a management overlay, which was partially released to EUR269 million (23bp of gross loans) at end-1H24 (end-1H23: EUR351 million).
+Loan loss allowances covered 37% of impaired loans at end-2024.
+This coverage is significantly below that of large peers, mainly because over 80% of Helaba's impaired loans are backed by CRE collateral.

-Lower-risk lending to public sector entities and promotional business conducted on behalf of the state account for 39% of total lending volumes.
+Lower-risk lending to public sector entities and promotional business conducted on behalf of the state account for 37% of total lending volumes.
 Non-loan assets are generally of good credit quality and neutral to our asset-quality assessment.